PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Experiments

 \subsubsection{PTEB for Non-STS Tasks}

-Extending PTEB to the remaining 6 MTEB tasks, shows that the average performance of all models drops on PTEB compared to original texts (\autoref{tab:03_non_sts_task_results}). \texttt{qwen3-8b} is the best-performing model on 5 out of the 6 tasks.
-The total performance drop of \texttt{embeddinggemma-300m} is marginal (-0.09) while the other models drop between 2.64 and 3.35.
-(For an additional visualisation see Appendix \autoref{fig:03_mteb_vs_pteb}.)
+We extend PTEB to 6 additional MTEB tasks in order to incorporate a broad range of tasks ranging from straightforward binary decisions to nuanced clustering of sentences. \autoref{tab:03_combined_task_results} shows that the average performance of all models drops on PTEB compared to original texts, although particularly \texttt{embeddinggemma-300m} improves on multiple tasks. \texttt{qwen3-8b} is the best-performing model in 5 of the 7 tasks on original data and 6 of 7 on PTEB.
+(For an additional visualisation see \autoref{sec:app_add_analyses}.)